citusdata/citus_docs/develop/migration_mt_django.rst

   # now this count query applies only to Project for that account
   Project.objects.count()

-  # Find tasks for very import projects in the current account
+  # Find tasks for very important projects in the current account
   Task.objects.filter(project__name='Very important project')

 In the context of an application view, the current tenant object can be stored as a SESSION variable when a user logs in, and view actions can :code:`set_current_tenant` to this value.
 See the README in django-multitenant for more examples.